hazelcast/hazelcast-jet/site/docs/operations/docker.md

 The image with the `-slim` suffix, e.g. {jet-version}-slim, is equivalent to the slim distribution.
-It only includes the Jet core engine and the minimal packages needed to run the Jet, and it does not contain any extension modules.
+It only includes the Jet core engine and the minimal packages needed to run Jet, and it does not contain any extension modules.
 It should be used in situations where size is a concern.